gvergnaud/fullscreen.js/README.md

 ## Options :

 ####noCrop
-if set too true, your video or image wont be cropped.
+if set to true, your video or image wont be cropped.

 example :
 ```js